-To assist chordoma patients who are considering systemic therapies, we have created a resource designed to clarify the options that are currently available through clinical trials or The practice of prescribing drug treatments that are not approved by government agencies to treat a particular disease.
-Doctors are allowed to prescribe drugs off-label if they believe it is in the best interest of the patient. prescription.
+To assist chordoma patients who are considering systemic therapies, we have created a resource designed to clarify the options that are currently available through clinical trials or off-label prescription.
 This resource is meant to make it easier for chordoma patients and caregivers to research treatment options.

 The table below includes therapies corresponding to all mechanisms of action our Medical Advisory Board (MAB) has identified as relevant to chordoma treatment.
-A mechanism of action is the way a The use of drugs that spread through the body to kill cancer cells.
-Also called chemotherapy or drug therapy. works to attack tumor cells.
-In the case of targeted therapies, for instance, the mechanism of action is to block a molecular target that the tumor depends on for survival.
-For example, the mechanism of action of an EGFR inhibitor is to block the EGFR protein, which would be referred to as the drug’s target.
+A mechanism of action is the way a systemic therapy works to attack tumor cells.
+In the case of targeted therapies, for instance, the mechanism of action is to block or attack a molecular target that the tumor depends on for survival.
+For example, the mechanism of action of an EGFR inhibitor is to block the EGFR protein, which would be referred to as the drug’s “target”.